gh2o/rvi_capture/README.md

 # rvi_capture
-rvictl for Linux and Windows: capture packets sent/received by iOS devices
+rvictl for Linux, macOS, and Windows: capture packets sent/received by iOS devices

 A utility to create packet capture dumps from iOS devices; useful for debugging network activity via Wireshark.

-Tested on Arch Linux with iOS 14.8.
+Tested on Arch Linux with iOS 14.8 and macOS 13.1 with iOS 17.4.

 ## Prerequisites

-### Linux
+### Linux and macOS
 `libimobiledevice` and `python3` must be installed.
 Ensure that the `usbmuxd` daemon is running.

 ### Windows